Table of Contents

-We have now gone over the health implications of nutrition considering the nutrients of the foods and drinks we consume as well as the food groups themselves.
+I have now gone over the health implications of nutrition considering the nutrients of the foods and drinks you may consume as well as the food groups themselves.
 After reading all of the lessons thus far it should be possible to construct a diet aimed to achieve a healthy body composition and to improve overall health.
-In the next lesson we will discuss the implications of the timing of when we eat.
+In the next lesson I will discuss the implications of the timing of when you eat.

 - Aghasi M, Golzarand M, Shab-Bidar S, Aminianfar A, Omidian M, Taheri F. Dairy intake and acne development: A meta-analysis of observational studies.
 Clin Nutr.
 2019;38(3):1067-1075. doi:10.1016/j.clnu.2018.04.015

 - Astrup A, Geiker NRW, Magkos F. Effects of Full-Fat and Fermented Dairy Products on Cardiometabolic Disease: Food Is More Than the Sum of Its Parts.
 Adv Nutr.
 2019;10(5):924S-930S. doi:10.1093/advances/nmz069

 - Aune D, Navarro Rosenblatt DA, Chan DS, et al. Dairy products, calcium, and prostate cancer risk: a systematic review and meta-analysis of cohort studies.
 Am J Clin Nutr.
 2015;101(1):87-117. doi:10.3945/ajcn.113.067157